jacquesboitreaud/OptiMol/README.md

 ### Embedding molecules

-To compute embeddings for molecules in csv file, run If csv has several columns, the column containing the smiles should be labeled 'smiles'.
+To compute embeddings for molecules in csv file, run The column containing the smiles should be labeled 'smiles'.

+Arguments :
+- -i : path to dataset of molecules to embed
+- -v : 'smiles' or 'selfies', the type of output the model was trained for
+- -m : path to .pth file containing trained model weights (default is 'saved_model_w/baseline.pth')
+- -d : Optional argument without input value, store true to decode the latent points into smiles

 ```
-python embed_mols.py -i [my_dataset.csv]
+python embed_mols.py -i [my_dataset.csv] -v [output_type]
 ```

 ### Generating samples (TODO)

-To generate N samples from the trained model, run :
+To generate N samples from the trained model, run : smiles of molecules generated will be written to text file 'data/gen.txt' if no -o arg specified.
 ```
-python sample.py -n N
+python generate/sample_prior.py -n N -o [my_output_file]
 ```